lfurtkevicova/gislab-my-notes/docs/general/commands.rst

    using the TCP/IP protocol, it finds out whether the peer host/gateway is reachable

+:command:`shutdown -h now`
+   brings the system down; instructs the hardware to stop all CPU functions immediately

 :command:`vagrant destroy`
    stops the running Vagrant machine and destroys all resources that were created during the machine creation process